Hi, I'm Ummi

 It’s “oo-mee”, not “you-me”, or “yummy”.
 Not many people get this right, so thank you for asking.

 I didn’t.
-I still have a (mild) fear of flying.
+I still have a fear of flying.
 I still get nervous when I’m on my own in a foreign place.
 And that’s fine.
 Being nervous is normal.
-Even experienced performers get nervous every time they need step into the spotlight.
-Just take it as a positive sign that you care and that you don’t let your guard down.
+Even experienced performers get nervous each time they need step into the spotlight.
+It’s a sign that you care and that you don’t let your guard down.

 Click here to see the 8 common fears of solo travel and how to overcome them.